24/7 Emergency Service

 In those systems we often recommend a gentler approach: a MagnaCleanse machine with extended chemical dwell and a magnetic filter fit, instead of a full high-velocity power flush.
 We tell you which you need on site, before quoting.
 If your boiler itself is 25+ years old and already failing, spending £500 on a flush is rarely the right call — talk to us about replacement options first.

-Three different treatments for three different situations.
+Four different treatments for four different situations.
 The wrong one is money wasted.

 MethodTimeCostWhen it is right